Richard-Barrett/terraform-snowflake-alerts/README.md

+<img align="right" width="60" height="60" src="images/terraform.png">

 # terraform-snowflake-alerts
 Terraform Snowflake Module to Manage Snowflake Alerts

-<img align="right" width="60" height="60" src="images/terraform.png">

-# terraform-snowflake-warehouses module

 This is a repository that makes a snowflake alert: